-Early Childhood graduates with an AAS degree are qualified to be employed as teachers and directors in child development centers licensed by the Department of Children and Family Services (DCFS), Head Start, preschools, family child care providers, and in agencies providing family support.
+Early Childhood graduates with an AAS degree are gualified to be employed as teachers and directors in child development centers licensed by the Department of Children and Family Services (DCFS), Head Start, preschools, family child care providers, and in agencies providing family support.
 Career opportunities also include supporting those who work directly with young children in occupations that include administration, curriculum development, policy advocates and lobbyists, coaches and mentors, licensing representatives, and providers of professional development.
-Our state and nation are currently facing critical needs for wellprepared early childhood practitioners.
-Employment is projected to grow 10% from 2016 to 2026 (U.S. Bureau of Labor Statistics
+Our state and nation are currently facing critical needs for well- prepared early childhood practitioners.
+Employment is projected to grow 10% from 2016 to 2026 (U.S. Bureau of Labor Statistics Occupational Outlook Handbook).
+Graduates must demonstrate good physical and emotional health as well as submit to and pass a current background check.